groxio-learning/otp_21_october/yuri_notes.md

 * Reducers      -> takes an accumulator and returns the transformed accumulator (of the same type)
 * Converters

+## On API

+* Backpressure: slowing down the client requests to avoid overwhelming the server due to how fast it is to pass messages around

 ---

 # Notes from OTP Module